arkhyst/fast-raven/docs/AUDIT.md

 ## Conclusion

 FastRaven implements a solid foundation of security features with ongoing improvements.
-The SQL injection and rate limiting vulnerabilities have been resolved.
-The remaining critical issue relates to session fixation.
-With the remaining recommended fixes, the framework can provide adequate security for most web applications.
+The critical vulnerabilities (SQL injection, rate limiting, session fixation) have been resolved, along with input sanitization and CSRF token rotation.
+The remaining high severity issues are timing attacks, HTTPS enforcement, and log injection.

-**Overall Security Rating:** 7.5/10 (Improved, approaching production-ready)
+**Overall Security Rating:** 8.0/10 (Approaching production-ready)

-**Post-Fix Expected Rating:** 8.5/10 (Good for most applications)
+**Post-Fix Expected Rating:** 9.0/10 (Good for most applications)

 ---